 On the other hand, the latest kernel is updated frequently and there are constant changes to it, so there is a higher chance of breaking something after the update.
 The main version of the LTS kernel doesn’t change but it keeps receiving security fixes and it may also receive some feature backports.

 Installing the latest kernel is good if you want to have the latest feature, and this is what many Arch users aim for.
 If you have the latest hardware, it is possible that the LTS kernel may not fully support it.
 So, you have to use the latest kernel OS.

 How to install the LTS kernel in Arch Linux

 To install and activate the LTS kernel in Arch Linux, follow these steps:

-- Check your current kernel version
+- Check your what kind of kernel you have:

 sudo pacman -S linux-lts

 - Next, you need to register the new kernel in your bootloader.
 For the GRUB bootloader, run this command:

 - When you see this menu, select the Advanced options.